juliancwirko/meteor-s-id/README.md

         emailVerification: true,
         // change it to 'true' if you need only e-mail field on register form (default there is username and e-mail)
         registerEmailFieldOnly: false,
+        // you can turn on and off autologin after user creation - in default turned on
+        autoLoginAfterRegistration: true,
         // you can pass empty messages object to turn it off
         messages: {
             verifyEmail: 'Verify your e-mail address',